-Like my yard, most urban yards have some areas of shade and part-shade from nearby trees and buildings.
+Like my yard, most urban yards have some areas of shade and part shade from nearby trees and buildings.
 I still plant for pollinators in these areas with less sun.

 North, South, West, East

 Observe your yard to figure out which direction you’re facing (North, South, West, East) and where shade is cast by trees and buildings.
-Also, keep in mind that this will change when neighbours build taller houses and cut down trees.
+Also, keep in mind that this will change whenever neighbours build taller houses and cut down trees.

-Assess your light conditions in spring or early summer.
+Assess your light conditions at different times in spring or summer.
+In spring, leaves may not be out yet, or they may not be full-size.
 By fall, the sun is lower in the sky and casts longer shadows, making your yard seem a lot shadier that it really is earlier in the growing season.
-I have planted things in the fall thinking that they were in the shade, only to find them baking in the sun the following year.
+I have planted things in the fall thinking that they were in the shade, only to find them baking in the sun the following summer.

 When you plant a tree and want it to create shade, plant it on the South side of your yard.
 If you want to maximize your sunshine, plant it on the North side.

 The light requirements for plants are described as

 - Sun: 6 or more hours of sun